“Truly I tell you, just as you did it to one of the least of these who are members of my family,

 Each week, members and guests at Luther Memorial worship services may drop spare change into a special box on leaving the sanctuary.
 These funds are given to local charity organizations to support their work.

-We are still conducting our Change for Change collections during the COVID19 closure.
 You may mail your contribution, marked “Change for Change” to Luther Memorial, 600 Prices Fork Road, Blacksburg, VA 24060.

 Quilters meet periodically to create quilts